 Cosmopolitan city Kolkata is the capital of West Bengal and located in East India with the beauty of the Hooghly river.
-Kolkata, Hooghly river, and Howrah bridge all are connected by heart and bonded with each other.
+Kolkata, Hooghly river, and Howrah bridge all are connected by heart and bonded to each other.
 The best thing about Kolkata in India, Asia is that this city never stops charming you.
 Kolkata is still alive with all oldest history, culture, and tradition.
 Many world-famous scholars took birth here, and the history behind Kolkata and Kolkata & West Bengal is the must-read for all.

 When To Travel?